GSEHD Dissertation Defense Due Dates

 - Dissertation Approval Form

-- CVs of any committee members or readers who are not current GW faculty members, if not previously submitted
+- CVs of any committee members who are not current GW faculty members, if not previously submitted

 - Your completed dissertation in Word format.
 Please be sure that your dissertation is formatted correctly to ensure you will not have any issues with ProQuest upload and approval.
 Your dissertation must follow the University Formatting Guidelines and Digital Accessibility Guidelines, and must match the template provided on the GSEHD Style Guide.

 - Submit an online Application for Graduation for the appropriate semester.
 All graduation application deadlines are listed on the Office of the Registrar’s website.

 - For students following timelines 2 or 3, submit a Continuous Enrollment Form for the spring 2023 semester, filled out and submitted via email to email@example.com.

 Please note, these materials must be submitted in full at least 30 days before your dissertation defense.
 Partial submissions cannot be accepted.

 Full Information: Fall 2022 Due Dates and Timelines